cloudbees/kubernetes-platform-validation/kubeadm/README.md

 ## Setting Up External Storage

 We'll need a node on which we'll install NFS server that will serve as the solution for external storage.
 Feel free to create the node in any way and place you like.
 If you choose to host it in DigitalOcean, you might want to follow the instructions from the [Creating A Rancher Droplet](../rancher-do/droplet.md) document.
 Once finished, please return to this document.

-For simplicity, we'll set up an NFS server on the same node where Rancher is running.
-Please don't do that for in "real-world" situations.
-Rather, you should have one or more separate NFS servers dedicated to a Kubernetes cluster.

 The instructions that follow will require the IP of the NFS server.